 - Handshake: UVM’s platform for connecting students to employers, job and internship opportunities, career resources, event information, and more.

 Obtain Credit: Internship credit needs to be arranged PRIOR to the start of an internship.
 Please follow the steps below.
-Contact Anna Smiles-Becker if you have further questions.
+Contact Anna Smiles-Becker if you have further questions about credit.

 - Review these Rubenstein School Internship Guidelines (PDF)

 - Review this information on Academic Deliverables by Credit (PDF).

 - After reviewing the above documents, please fill out this Experiential Learning Plan.

 - Kate Svitek Memorial Award: Provides funding to RSENR students pursuing internships related to outdoor leadership or environmental education.
 Learn more about the Kate Svitek Memorial Award.